 3. Pictionary This!

-Pictionary is another classic and fun classroom game and ideal for vocabulary review.
+Pictionary is another classic and fun classroom game and is ideal for vocabulary review.
 Usually, the appeal of Pictionary is its low-to-no tech requirement.
 This feature makes Pictionary easy to prepare while maintaining rigor and engagement.
 In the remote learning world, Pictionary has the same appeal.
 All that is needed for this fun game is a list of words for students to draw.
-There are a few platforms that allow students to draw and collaborate on the same document, making their illustrations visible to everyone.
+A few platforms allow students to draw and collaborate on the same document, making their illustrations visible to everyone.

 4. Have a Hoot with Kahoot!

 Perhaps the easiest conversion from in-person to virtual learning is the fan-favorite Kahoot.
 Since it is technology-based, there is no instruction or setup that is different for playing virtual games.
 Students use their phones to enter their answers to each multiple-choice question after entering the game using a code.